marcopaganini/termotp/README.md

 ## Thanks

 * https://github.com/zalando/ for their Keyring manipulation library.
-* https://github.com/sam-artuso for his ideas on using fzf (as an external program) and keyring.
+* https://github.com/sam-artuso for his ideas on using fzf (as an external program) and keyring support.

 ## Author